THC vs THCA: Knowing the Differences

 How to Consume THCA

-THCA is raw weed that has not been exposed to heat and has not undergone decarboxylation.
+THCA is a raw weed that has not been exposed to heat and has not undergone decarboxylation.
 One popular mode of consumption is eating raw weed, but some people prefer to incorporate the weed into their juices.
 If you grow your weed, you can juice all parts of the cannabis plant: leaves, bud, and stem.

 Theisen says you can simply mix raw cannabis leaves with your usual juicing ingredients.
 You can also add it to your salad mix.